Office

 - operator workstation surfaces that reduce recovery friction (persistent sessions, reconnect, replay)

-It excludes: training and fine-tuning, prompt/content strategy, vendor pricing claims, and benchmark numbers that are not backed by a reproducible harness and raw measurements.
+It excludes: training and fine-tuning, prompt/content strategy, commercial claims, and benchmark numbers that are not backed by a reproducible harness and raw measurements.